aduffy70/Protocols/Quantifying_DNA_with_Qubit.md

 1. Vortex well and let rest for 2 minutes.
 1. Follow the onscreen instructions to measure the samples.
-    * After reading the first sample, arrow down to tell the machine we want the concentration and give it the amount of sample used (2uL)
+    * The number reported is the concentration in the tube being tested--NOT the concentration of the rest of your sample stock DNA!
+After reading the first sample, press the button to "Calculate Stock Conc" and set the amount of sample used (2uL).
-    * The machine may provide readings in ug/mL, which is equivalent to ng/uL.
+    * Note the units reported and make necessary conversions to ng/uL.
+Once you know the conversion from the reported concentration to the stock concentration, you can just record the reported concentration and make the conversions yourself for the rest of the samples.
 1. When finished, press Home to power down the Qubit.
 Dispose of tubes as normal lab waste
 1. Return reagents to dark storage or the fridge as appropriate

 Notes:
-  * HS (High sensitivity) is for expected sample concentrations below about 100ng/uL.
-[This site][1] suggests that results above 70ng/uL are not accurate (the assay plateaus at ~100ng/uL and response is only linear below ~75ng/uL).
-If measured concentrations are higher than 70ng/uL dilute the sample and re-measure or use the BR (Broad range) reagents.
+  * Using our normal 198:2 ratio, the HS (High sensitivity) will work for samples up to 60ng/uL.
+If the Qubit reports a sample is too high, rerun at 199:1 ratio, dilute the sample, or run with BR (Broad range) reagents with BR standards.
   * Standards must be run anytime the Qubit may have been used with a different dye (BR instead of HS).
+  * See [this reference][1] for more information on why HS is limited to lower concentration samples.

 [1]: http://www.epigenomes.ca/protocols-and-standards/quantifying-dna-samples-using-the-qubit-fluorometer-libpr-0030-ver-11.pdf